 How Do You Determine a Pre-Existing Condition?

 The factor that determines a pre-existing condition is time.
 If you were diagnosed with a medical condition, received treatment for a condition, or were recommended to seek treatment in the future prior to applying for a new insurance policy, that is a pre-existing condition.
 Some examples are: various forms of cancer, diabetes, depression, anxiety, acne, and asthma.
 In the case that neither treatment nor diagnosis are present but emergent symptoms are, it could also be ruled a pre-existing condition.
-Luckily, with the passage of the Affordable Care Act (ACA), insurance companies cannot deny coverage or raise rates due to the existence of a pre-existing coverage if you are fortunate enough to have a qualifying health plan (QHP).
+Luckily, with the passage of the Affordable Care Act (ACA), insurance companies cannot deny coverage or raise rates due to the existence of pre-existing coverage if you are fortunate enough to have a qualifying health plan (QHP).

 What is Medicare Supplement Insurance?

 Medicare Supplement Insurance, also known as Medigap, is an insurance policy that exists to help fill in the “gaps” Original Medicare may leave uncovered.
 Medigap is sold and provided by private companies, and can be used to cover things like copayments, coinsurance, and deductibles.
 Essentially, Medigap is a supplement plan that works in conjunction with your regular Medicare policy.
-To get a Medigap policy you first have to be enrolled in Medicare Part A and Part B. Plans can be tailored to fit your needs so there can be additional things that Medigap can be used to cover.
+To get a Medigap policy you first must have enrollment in Medicare Part A and Part B. Plans can be tailored to fit your needs so there can be additional things that Medigap can be used to cover.
 For example, some policies can cover things like medical care while traveling outside of the U.S.

 Special Enrollment Period